neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.level.border.WorldBorder`
     - `closestBorder` - Returns a list of the closest borders to the player based on their horizontal direction.
     - `$DistancePerDirection` - A record containing the distance from the entity of the world border in a given direction.
+- `net.minecraft.world.level.chunk.status.ChunkStatus#CODEC`
 - `net.minecraft.world.level.entity.PersistentEntitySectionManager#isTicking` - Returns whether the specified chunk is currently ticking.
+- `net.minecraft.world.level.levelgen.Heightmap$Types#STREAM_CODEC`
 - `net.minecraft.world.level.levelgen.feature`
     - `AbstractHugeMushroomFeature#placeMushroomBlock` - Places a mushroom block that specified location, replacing a block if it can.
     - `TreeFeature#getLowestTrunkOrRootOfTree` - Retruns the lowest block positions of the tree decorator.
 - `net.minecraft.world.level.levelgen.feature.treedecorators.PlaceOnGroundDecorator` - A decorator that places the tree on a valid block position.
+- `net.minecraft.world.level.levelgen.structure.pools`
+    - `ListPoolElement#getElements` - Returns the elements of the structure pool.
+    - `SinglePoolElement#getTemplateLocation` - Returns the location of the template used by the element.
+    - `StructureTemplatePool#getTemplates` - Returns a list of elements with their weights.
+- `net.minecraft.world.level.levelgen.structure.structures.JigsawStructure`
+    - `getStartPool` - Returns the starting pool of the jigsaw to generate.
+    - `getPoolAliases` - Returns all pools used by the jigsaw.
+- `net.minecraft.world.level.levelgen.structure.templatesystem.StructureTemplate#getDefaultJointType` - Returns the default join type between two jigsaw pieces if none is specified or an error occurs during loading.
 - `net.minecraft.world.level.material.Fluid#getAABB`, `FluidState#getAABB` - Returns the bounding box of the fluid.
 - `net.minecraft.world.scores`
     - `Objective#pack`, `$Packed` - Handles the serializable form of the objective data.